codypearce/material-bread/README.md

 ```
 4. Start developing!

-Read the getting started guides for your platform below to learn more.
+Read the getting started guides for your platform to learn more about configuring webpack, setting up fonts, customizing the theme, and more.
+See the [example repos](#example-repos) below for simple boilerplate.

-## Getting Started

 [React Native](http://material-bread.org/getting-started/react-native)

 [Web](http://material-bread.org/getting-started/web)

 [Electron](http://material-bread.org/getting-started/electron)

+## Documentation

+The component API docs and curated demos can be found at [material-bread.org](https://material-bread.org).
+See the [contributing](#contributing) section to learn how to run the docs locally.

+More demos for each component can be found at the component [Storybook](https://codypearce.github.io/material-bread/).
+This environment is used for developing cross-platform, see the [contributing](#contributing) section to learn how to set it up locally.

 ## Example Repos